 Ease of Use

-If this happens, the furnace will empty gas out into the attic.
-At first, the fan will alleviate most of the danger by forcing the gas outside, but once it shuts off, it’s a different story.
-Your attic can fill with gas, and then seep into the rest of the home, posing a danger to you and your family.
+If this happens, the furnace will empty gas into the attic.
+At first, the fan will alleviate most of the danger by forcing the gas outside, but it’s a different story once it shuts off.
+An attic can fill with gas and then seep into the rest of the home, posing a danger to the residents.

-If you choose an attic fan that requires more ventilation than your attic can offer, it will begin to pull air from inside the conditioned space.
-This negates whatever energy efficiency you were hoping for.
+Understanding the venting requirements for the attic fan chosen is important for a few reasons.
+An attic fan requiring more ventilation than an attic can offer will begin to pull air from inside the conditioned space.
+This negates whatever energy efficiency the homeowner was hoping for.
 Too much ventilation, and you may find the fan doesn’t work efficiently at removing the hot air from the entire attic.

 Air Volume (CFM) and Square Footage